compute-tooling/compute-studio/docs/TEMPLATE.md

 # COMP Publishing Information

-Project Name
+App Name
 -----------------
-*What's the name of this project?*
+*What's the name of the app?*

-Project Overview
+App Overview
 ----------------------------------------
-*What's this project do?
+*What does this app do?
 Must be less than 1000 characters.*